rezmoss/go-at-scale/README.md

 ## Learn More or Buy the Book
 For more details, deeper explanations, and additional tips on applying these patterns in real-world scenarios, [visit the author page](https://www.amazon.com/author/rezmoss).

-We hope this repository helps you explore and master the advanced patterns covered in _Pro Go Patterns: Advanced Function Design, Concurrency Models, and Clean Code_.
+I hope this repository helps you explore and master the advanced patterns covered in _Pro Go Patterns: Advanced Function Design, Concurrency Models, and Clean Code_.
 Happy coding!